Zzzul/generator-docs-next/docs/usage.md

 :::warning
+Ensure that the related table and model already exist.
+If they don't, attempting to display or use them in a `<select>` or `<datalist>` will result in an error.
-Check that the related table and model are already present.
-If not, an `id` is the field that has been chosen to appear in the `<select>` or `<datalist> `by default and will produce an error when you access the page.
-The selected field is the second column in the relevant table.
+By default, the `id` field is chosen to appear in the dropdown or autocomplete list, while the selected field typically corresponds to the second column in the relevant table.
 :::

 ## Create an Upload File

 ![Upload File](https://user-images.githubusercontent.com/62506582/231070943-cc1f13fd-0ee5-47f1-baaf-fb1e66e93ab5.png)

-Set column type to `string`, input type to `file`, select file type (for now only support image), fill the max size, and default value is optional (must be a valid link), also we use [Intervention Image](https://image.intervention.io/v2) for manipulating uploaded image. all setting for images are available at `config/generator.php`.
+Set the column type to `string`, the input type to `file`, and select the file type (currently only supporting images).
+Fill in the max size, and the default value is optional (must be a valid link).
+We use [Intervention Image](https://image.intervention.io) for manipulating uploaded images.
+All settings for images are available in `config/generator.php`.

 Default image configuration:
 ```php